nassimkoceir/cookie-clicker/README.md

-# Cat Clicker : A cat tale about clicking and cute paws (and cookie clicker)
+# Cat Clicker : A cat tale about clicking and cute paws (and cookie clicking)
 A team project about Javascript interactions.

 ## Team